cern-eos/eos/doc/using/oauth2.rst

    XrdSecsssENDORSEMENT=oauth2:<access_token>:<oauth-resource>

-To use OAUTH2 has to configure/force clients to use sss authentication:
+A requirement to use OAUTH2 is to configure/force clients to use sss authentication:

 .. code-block:: bash